• Deutsch

-A triple win for Germany: Why investments in public transport are real economic drivers
+A triple win for Germany: How public transport is becoming a real economic driver

 25 billion euros in costs - 75 billion euros in benefits

-The annual operating costs of public transport in Germany are around 25 billion euros.
-At the same time, local public transport generates an economic value added of around 75 billion euros annually.
-This impressive balance sheet shows: Investments in local public transport pay off in many ways - for employment, growth, the environment and quality of life.
+The annual operating costs of public transport in Germany amount to around 25 billion euros.
+However, this is offset by an economic added value of around 75 billion euros per year.
+This impressive balance sheet shows: Investments in public transport pay off in many ways - for employment, growth, the environment and quality of life.

 Mobility is at the heart of Germany's economic and innovative strength, the key to climate neutrality and the core of everyday life.